vnasserb/SportsDashboard/README.md

 This repository contains a set of Python functions for web scraping sports data related to soccer, basketball, and hockey from https://www.sports-reference.com.
 Additionally, it includes a Streamlit web application that uses some of these functions to create an interactive dashboard for displaying sports statistics and information.
+The folder "WebScraping" contains all the functions developed for the construction of this repository and the folder "Streamlit" contains the pages of the web app: the first one is the home page, followed by Soccer, NBA and NHL.

 ## Features